 Board Certified Criminal Lawyer

 There are more than 90,000 attorneys in Texas.
 As of 2016, there were only 831 Board Certified Criminal Law Specialists in the entire state.
-That means less than 1% of the attorneys in Texas have achieved this designation.
+That means less than 1 percent of the attorneys in Texas have achieved this designation.
 It is the highest designation an attorney practicing criminal law can reach.
-When you consider that this one percent is spread across the state, and some are judges and others are prosecutors, you will understand why we are so proud to have three Board Certified Criminal Law Specialists in the senior partnership at Varghese Summersett PLLC.
+When you consider that this 1 percent is spread across the state, and some are judges and others are prosecutors, you will understand why we are so proud to have four Board Certified Criminal Law Specialists at Varghese Summersett PLLC.

 As the Texas Board of Legalization puts it, Board Certification “sets them apart as being attorneys with the highest public commitment to excellence.”
 To even sit for the Board Certification Exam, an attorney must have practiced in their specialty area for at least five years, with a significant portion of their time being spent on their specialty area.
 Our attorneys handle – with rare exceptions – exclusively criminal law.